 Data that has been deduplicated using StorReduce can be recovered by configuring a StorReduce server in read-only mode.
 This will work regardless of ths status of the server originally used to store the data.

-Create your new StorReduce server as described in the Quick Start Guide, except see Step (2) below.
+Create your new StorReduce server as described in the Getting Started Guide, except see Step (2) below.

 On the ‘Settings’ Screen of the StorReduce dsahboard, in the ‘Server’ section, select “Read-Only Mode” from the drop-down list under “Deduplication Server”.